ddemonstrate/ddemonstrate.org/README.md

 ## How
 * Blockchain based smart contracts means its censorship resistant.
 There is no one central point of failure.
 * The source code is open source.
 Feel free to clone, fork or make edits via pull requests.
-* no banks, credit cards or paypals
+* Crypto only.
+No banks, credit cards, Paypal or third parties.
-* Annoymus
+* Anonymous, no personal information is collected ever.
 * Secure.
 We encourage all users to use PGP based email.
-Our PGP key is avaliablle below and MIT server.
+Our PGP key is available below and MIT server.

 ## How to add a campaign
 There are a number of ways you can add an event the smart contracts.